Think and Grow Rich

 The book concludes with some ideas on how to overcome indecision, doubt and fear which I like.

 Why should you read it?

 Read it because it’s further proof that nothing we do or say today is new!
-Wealth is as old as time itself and as we discovered in the Riches DVD and Book, the simple concepts we follow in our FFF challenge are simple and easily understood by those ‘in the know’.
+Wealth is as old as time itself and as we discovered in the Riches DVD and book, the simple concepts we follow here at Fielding Financial are simple and easily understood by those ‘in the know’.